 A "WI" next to a course in this catalog indicates that this course can fulfill a writing-intensive requirement.
 Departments will designate specific sections of such courses as writing-intensive.
 Sections of writing-intensive courses are not indicated in this catalog.
 Students should check the section comments in Banner when registering.
-Students scheduling their courses in Banner can also conduct a search for courses with the attribute "WI" to bring up a list of all writing-intensive courses available that term.
-For more information on writing-intensive courses, see the Drexel University Writing Program's Writing-Intensive Course page.

-Drexel University Catalog 2006 / 2007
+Drexel University Catalog 2007/2008